England Football Online

 He was reported as dying during the war on 29 December 1915, but despite three separate reports making its way to Northampton stating he was killed in action, it was reported on 1 January 1916 that he was alive and well.

-According to the 1921 census, John George, now a shoe maker, is still married, and with his children, his mother-in-law, his sister-in-law aand a boarder, they live at 24C Buer Road in Fulham.
+According to the 1921 census, John George, now a shoe maker, is still married, and with his children, his mother-in-law, his sister-in-law and a boarder, they live at 24C Buer Road in Fulham.

 According to the 1939 register, John G., a general labourer, and Ellen Sarah, are still married and still living at 24C Buer Road.

-Died as a result of an accident.
-Living in Fulham, he sustained fatal injuries when he fell off a roof.
+Death Wednesday, 20 November 1940.
+Living in 24c Buer Road in Fulham.
+He sustained fatal injuries when he fell off a roof.

 Source